emidombek/darkwood/README.md

    Actions:
    - Hides the overlay element by setting its display property to 'none'.
 (Hides the click-to-play overlay)
-   - Checks if timer is active and Resumes game if it is not.
-Sets flag to is Paused flag is
    - Calls the `resumeGame()` function to start the game. (this is because the `startRound()` and `pause()` are called before this game in order to generate the grid behind the 'click-to-play' overlay).

    **restartGame()**